Programs & Grants

 The program provides public exposure to the visual arts, and is intended to inspire a sense of place among the residents of the community.
-The sculpture is owned by the artist, and is displayed at the site temporarily for roughly 18 months, after which time it is returned to the artist.
+The sculpture is owned by the artist, and is displayed at the site temporarily, after which time it is returned to the artist.

 Since the project was created, local artists Jim Mitchell, Barbara Beretich and Christina Cassaro have displayed their works.
 Artists wishing to be considered for this project are invited to submit their resumes and proposals to the Claremont Community Foundation.